 Oanda currency converter

 The official currency is the Taka (BDT).

-Major credit cards are widely accepted in hotels, restaurants, and by airlines in the main cities.
+Major credit cards are widely accepted in hotels and restaurants in the main cities.
 Traveller's cheques and cash in US dollars or British pound sterling are the easiest to exchange.

 Time zones and time differences

 Bangladesh is three hours behind Australian Eastern Standard Time.
 Bangladesh has only one time zone.